HerveAbdi/data4PCCAR/README.md

 # data4PCCAR

 An `R`-package containing a collection of data sets and `R`-functions to accompagny and complement:
-Abdi, H., & Beaton, D. (to appear, 2023).
+Abdi, H., & Beaton, D. (to appear, 2025).
 *Principal Component and Correspondence Analyses Using R*.
 New York: Springer Verlag.

 In time, `data4PCCAR` will also contain the code used in the book and the resulting figures.

 ## Introduction

-`data4PCCAR` is a collection of _data sets_  and `R`-_functions_
+`data4PCCAR` is a collection of _data sets_
+and `R`-_functions_
-that are used (or could have been used, should have been used, or might have been used) to illustrate Principal Component Analysis (PCA), Correspondence Analysis (CA), and related techniques such as Multiple Correspondence Analysis (MCA), and Multi-Dimensional Scaling (MDS).
+that are used (or could have been used, should have been used, or might have been used) to illustrate Principal Component Analysis (PCA), Correspondence Analysis (CA), and related methods such as Multiple Correspondence Analysis (MCA), and Multi-Dimensional Scaling (MDS).